bsbrl/autoinjector/README.md

 # Autoinjector - Python 3 Version
 -------------
+**IMPORTANT NOTES**

-This branch is for the updated version of the Autoinjector that is compatible with Python 3.7+.
+-	This branch is for the updated version of the Autoinjector that is compatible with Python 3.7+.
 The legacy (Python 2.7+) Autoinjector software and instructions are available in the [PVCAM branch.](https://github.com/bsbrl/autoinjector/tree/PVCAM#Autoinjector)
+-	The intention is for this updated Python 3 version to function identically to the legacy Python 2.7 version.
+We updated the software because Python 2.x is no longer receiving support and we are working on a new project using this Python 3 version as the starting point.
+-	The legacy Autoinjector software was developed for a 3-axis manipulator, but this updated Python 3 version was tested with a 4-axis manipulator.
+A 3-axis manipulator was "simulated" on the 4-axis manipulator by only permitting y-, z-, and d-axis (diagonal axis) movement.
+The software appeared to work as expected, so (I believe) this version should work for 3-axis manipulators.
+If you encounter errors, you may need to revert to the legacy version.
+Alternatively, if everything "works" but you encoutner an unexpected injection trajectory, you can try reverting from "motorcontroller_improved" to "motorcontroller" in "trajectorythread_minimal.py".
+	-	Manipulator as tested: uMp-4 with uMp_v1.21.22.500 firmware.

 -------------